Perifo L-shaped ceiling base kit (2 spots, 1 light bar) | Philips Hue UK

 Perifo L-shaped ceiling base kit (2 spots, 1 light bar)

-This ceiling smart track lighting kit in black includes two cylinder spotlights, a linear light bar, two 1-meter rails, a 1.5-meter rail, a PSU that sits at the end of one rail, and connectors to create an L shape that turns to the left.
+This ceiling smart track lighting kit in white includes two cylinder spotlights, a linear light bar, a 1-meter rail, two 1.5-meter rails, a PSU that sits between two rails, and connectors to create an L shape that turns to the left.

 - Free shipping over £50 (UK only)